 About Our Program

 Marine biological studies at the University of Hawai‘i have a long history of excellent research and graduate training in nationally ranked programs like Oceanography, Zoology, Botany, and Microbiology.
 Now, the School of Ocean & Earth Science & Technology (SOEST), and the College of Natural Sciences have come together to form a graduate program offering Ph.D. and M.S. degrees in Marine Biology.
-This program, led by Co-Directors, Dr. Stephen Karl and Dr. Timothy Tricas, takes advantage of the 51 faculty members whose research interests span the study of marine ecosystems, marine biogeochemical processes, reef and oceanic fisheries, and human/marine interactions.
+This program, led by Co-Directors, Dr. Megan Donahue and Dr. Timothy Tricas, takes advantage of the 51 faculty members whose research interests span the study of marine ecosystems, marine biogeochemical processes, reef and oceanic fisheries, and human/marine interactions.
 It also partners with state and federal agencies such as the Pacific Islands Fisheries Science Center for NOAA, the Hawaiʻi Department of Land and Natural Resources, and the Department of Business, Economic Development, and Tourism to offer research and internship opportunities.

 The faculty and students in this program have access to one of largest coral reef habitats in the United States including the Papahānaumokuākea Marine National Monument, the Main Hawaiian Islands, and the U.S. Affiliated Pacific Islands.
 The unique location of the Hawaiian Archipelago in the central North Pacific Ocean makes it one of the most remote locations in the world allowing the processes that govern adaptation and evolution in the marine environment to be studied with minimal anthropogenic influence.
 The program emphasizes scientific training in marine biology as a high demand occupation for the future.